Visible and Invisible Disabilities Abroad

-Mobility International (MIUSA) is a cross-disability organization serving those with cognitive, hearing, learning, mental health, physical, systemic, vision and other disabilities.
-It's mission is to empower people with disabilities to achieve their human rights through international exchange and international development.
+- Mobility International is a cross-disability organization serving those with cognitive, hearing, learning, mental health, physical, systemic, vision, and other disabilities.
+Its mission is to empower people with disabilities to achieve their human rights through international exchange and international development.

 - The Resource Library through Mobility International is a good spot to find articles specifically related to study abroad or a certain type of disability.